kd291009/ChessOnline/ChessOnline/OnlineChess.md

-# Online Chess
+# Chess Online
-## Online Chess is an a website similar to [Chess.com](chess.com) for online chess playing and game analysis.
+## Chess online is an a website similar to [Chess.com](chess.com) for online chess playing and game analysis.
 ### If you click on the Home button and are not authenticated you will redirected to the login page.
 <details><summary>Login</summary>